anjolaoluwaakindipe/duller/README.md

 ## FURTHER PLANS

 1. Create multiple clients for other programming languages.
 Will need help contributing
-2. Add health monitoring and potential logging service statuses
+2. Add health monitoring and logging features.